Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 24 Maret 2025 20.34.31 UTC
+- WIB: Senin, 24 Maret 2025 21.29.11 UTC
-- WITA: Senin, 24 Maret 2025 21.34.31 UTC
+- WITA: Senin, 24 Maret 2025 22.29.11 UTC
-- WIT: Senin, 24 Maret 2025 22.34.31 UTC
+- WIT: Senin, 24 Maret 2025 23.29.11 UTC

 Kutipan Inspiratif:
-"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
-That is one of the reasons I'm so concerned."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: technology
+Kategori: nature